-Cincinnati Open 2020 predictions
+Cincinnati Open 2020 Predictions & Tips

-The second of back-to-back Masters 1000 Series/Premier-5 events played on north American hard courts during the month of August, the Western & Southern Open brings the best players in the world to the (somewhat unlikely) surroundings of Cincinnati, Ohio.
+Usually the second of back-to-back Masters 1000 Series/Premier-5 events played on north American hard courts during the month of August, the Western & Southern Open brings the best players in the world to the (somewhat unlikely) surroundings of Cincinnati, Ohio.

 A final key battleground before the US Open, the Cincinnati tournament can be unpredictable, especially so in an Olympic year – and even more so in a season like this one, which has been disrupted to an unprecedented extent by the global COVID-19 pandemic.
-The tournament’s very existence in 2020 is uncertain – but we have to hope that ATP and WTA Tour tennis, currently suspended until 8 June, will be back in action by August.

 Cincinnati Masters predictions: More glory for Medvedev?